Åse Birkrem

-Åse Birkrem is a Norwegian handball player.
+Åse Birkrem (born 2 April 1966) is a Norwegian handball player.
 She played 21 matches for the national handball team in 1986, and participated at the 1986 World Women's Handball Championship, where the Norwegian team won a bronze medal.
-She is a sister of Unni Birkrem.
+She is a twin sister of Unni Birkrem.

+She made her senior debut for IK Våg in 1981 in the 4. division together with her sister.
+Two years later they both joined Kristiansand IF in the 2nd division.